 A compliance evaluation conducted by the Office of Federal Contract Compliance Programs (OFCCP) found the technology company’s compensation practices were discriminatory towards female employees and violated Executive Order 11246.

 - OFCCP found that Analogic Corporation’s pay practices resulted in systemic wage discrimination against female workers in Assembler 2 and Assembler 3 positions.

 - Analogic paid female employees less in Assembler positions than male employees in the same Assembler positions.

 - The pay disparity continued after adjusting for differences in wage determining criteria.

 - Eliminate pay disparities between women and men in the Assembler 2 and Assembler 3 positions at Analogic Corporation.

-- Compensate the affected female class workers by providing front pay; back pay with interest, seniority, fringe benefits, salary adjustments, and any additional benefits.
+- Compensate the affected female class workers by providing front pay, back pay with interest, seniority, fringe benefits, salary adjustments, and additional benefits.

 - Require Analogic to provide training for all employees involved in the company’s compensation process.

 - Require Analogic to annually conduct an in-depth analysis of its employment procedures to determine where and if adverse impact exists.

 - Have Analogic develop an internal reporting and auditing process designed to measure the results and effectiveness of its affirmative action program.